ubilabs/react-geosuggest/README.md

 When the tab key is pressed, the `onSelect` handler is invoked.
 Set to true to not invoke `onSelect` on tab press.

+#### queryDelay
+Type: `Number`
+Default: `250`

+Sets the delay in milliseconds after typing before a request will be sent to find suggestions.
+Specify `0` if you wish to fetch suggestions after every keystroke.

 #### onFocus
 Type: `Function`
 Default: `function() {}`